Sleep that knits up the ravell’d sleeve of care,

 Some people can sleep anywhere.
 Most of us need a quiet, safe, dark room.
-If you can’t get such a room, a blindfold and/or ear plugs might help.
+If you can’t get such a room, a sleep mask and/or ear plugs might help.
 A “white noise generator,” a fan, or a tape of nature sounds can block unwanted noise.
 Use curtains or shades to block outdoor lights and morning light if it wakes you.

 Get a comfortable mattress.
 Most people can sleep on any decent mattress.
 You probably don’t need to toss out your current one and spend tons of money on the most expensive model, but mattresses were not designed to last a lifetime, so you will need to replace them every so often.
 Pillows should also be comfortable.
 Thinner pillows may give better posture and more comfortable sleep to people who sleep on their backs, while people who sleep on their sides may need thicker pillows for more neck support.
 Some people like a pillow or bolster behind them when they sleep on their sides, or a pillow under their feet or between their knees to reduce back strain.

 Temperature can also be a factor.
 An overactive radiator could have you waking up in a sweat, so be sure to set your thermostat appropriately.